The best prepaid phone plans for Android users 2026

 Reasons to avoid

-Cricket Wireless is a prepaid carrier owned by AT&T and remains one of the best options for getting more affordable service on the former's network.
-The fact of the matter is that some users just get a more consistent coverage through AT&T, so it's nice that Cricket Wireless offers competitive rates, along with the option of unlimited high-speed data on its highest plan.
-Still, the operator's cheaper plans are quite compelling too.
+Cricket Wireless is a prepaid carrier owned and operated by AT&T, and remains a fabulous choice for getting more affordable service on the former's network.
+The fact of the matter is that some users just get a more consistent coverage through AT&T, so it's nice that Cricket Wireless has competitive rates, as well as the option of unlimited high-speed data on its highest plan.
+That said, the carrier's cheaper plans are quite compelling too.

-Cricket Wireless has four primary plans, with the base plan offering 10GB of data at $30 per month.
+Cricket Wireless has four primary plans, with the base plan offering 10GB data at $30 per month.
 Next, the $35 per month plan increases the data allowance to unlimited.
-That said, both of these basic plans lack hotspot functionality.
-Next up are the two unlimited plans, with the cheaper one priced at $45 per month and offering 15GB of hotspot data, 100GB of cloud storage, and unlimited texting to more than 200 countries and territories.
-Apart from these, you can also sign up in advance for either three or 12 months of service at effective monthly prices of $15 and $25, respectively.
-This will give you benefits like unlimited data, 2GB of cloud storage, Mexico and Canada usage, and more.
-The carrier also has a trio of data only plans if you don't require calling functionality.
+That said, both these basic plans lack hotspot functionality, and don't have usage in Mexico and Canada, either.
+Next are the two unlimited plans, with the cheaper one priced at $45 per month and offering 15GB hotspot data, 100GB cloud storage, and unlimited texting to more than 200 countries and territories.
+The higher plan increases both hotspot usage and cloud storage, while throwing in ad-supported HBO Max into the mix as well.
+Apart from these, you can sign up in advance for either three or 12 months of service at effective monthly prices of $15 and $25, respectively.
+This will give you benefits like unlimited data, 2GB cloud storage, Mexico and Canada usage, and more.
+The carrier also has a trio of data-only plans if you don't require calling functionality.

 If you want to get multi-line discounts, Cricket Wireless is definitely worth taking a look at.
 For example, if you get five lines, you can grab the lower unlimited plan at a mere $32 per month for each line.